-"She once wished to speak with a female friend of hers, who resided in the same town, but at a considerable distance from her.
-Her urgent avocations did not permit her to go out; she therefore made use of her fixed will to call her to her.
-Her friend sat quietly at home, without thinking of going out, Suddenly it occurred to her that she ought to go to Mrs. W. She banished the thought and said, I have no occasion to go to her, and besides, it is dreadful bad weather, and both rainy and windy.
-But the thought again occurred to her, that she ought to visit her friend.
-I will not, answered she.
-I cannot go out at present.
+"She once wished to speak to a female friend of hers, who resided in the same town, but at a considerable distance from Her urgent avocations did not permit her to go out; she her. therefore made use of her fixed will to call her to her.
+Her friend sat quietly at home without thinking of going out; suddenly it occurred to her that she ought to go to Mrs. W----.
+She banished the thought and said, 'I have no occasion to go to her, and besides it is dreadful bad weather, and both rainy and windy.'
+But the thought again occurred to her that she ought to visit her friend.
+'I will not,' answered she.
+'I can not go out at present.'
 But the impression upon her mind became stronger, and left her no rest.
 Full of vexation, she now threw a cloak over her and went.
-On opening Mrs. W.'s door, the latter smiled and said, I knew very well that you would be constrained to come.
-Sit down there beside me; I have something that I must of necessity say to you, and it was impossible for me to go out; I therefore thought I would call you hither by my will.
+On opening Mr. W----'s door, the latter smiled and said, 'I knew very well that you would be constrained to come.
+Sit down there beside me : I have something that I must of necessity say to you, and it was impossible for me to go out; I therefore thought I would call you hither by my will.'

-"She frequently foresew the illnesses of her acacquaintances, but could not always distinguish whether it was a disease that might prove mortal, or one that would really terminate in death.
-Both shewed themselves to her in the same manner.
+"She frequently foresaw the illnesses of her acquaintances, but could not always distinguish whether it was a disease that might prove mortal, or one that would really terminate in death.
+Both showed themselves to her in the same manner.

-"The following prediction, which can be verified on oath, is remarkable.
+"The following prediction, which can be verified on oath, is remarkable :--- fect.
+His wife was an intimate friend of Mrs. W--'s.

-" In the beginning of the revolution, a person in trade travelled to Leipsig, on business to the fair.
-During his stay there, he was publicly denounced as a spy, in the Gasette of the Right Bank of the Rhine, and his name given.
-This caused his family great alarm.
-It was to be feared that he would be arrested on his return, and orders were really issued to that effect.
-His wife was an intimate friend of Mrs. W.'s.
 She therefore ran to her, and gave a loose before her to all the anxiety she felt.
-After some minutes, Mrs. W. said to her. compose yourself, nothing will happen to your husband, he will return in safety.
-You may perfectly rely upon what I say to you, you know that I am incapable of telling you an untruth, you may fully depend upon it he will come safely back.
+After some minutes, Mrs. W-- said to her, 'Compose yourself, nothing will happen to your husband, he will return in safety.
+You may perfectly rely upon what I say to you; you know that I am incapable of telling you an untruth; you may fully depend upon it he will come safely back.'
 Her friend believed what she said, and went away from her quite consoled.
-She had already gone a few paces, when Mrs. W., who still stood at the house door, called her back, and said to her, Understand me properly, your husband will return in safety.

-he has, however, a hurt on one foot, but it is of little
+She had already gone a few paces, when Mrs. W-, who still stood at the house-door, called her back, and said to her, 'Understand me properly, your husband will return in safety, he has, however, a hurt on one foot, but it is of little consequence.'